JiaRenChang/PSMNet/README.md

 Put them in the same folder.
 And rename the folder as: "driving_frames_cleanpass", "driving_disparity", "monkaa_frames_cleanpass", "monkaa_disparity", "frames_cleanpass", "frames_disparity".
 ```
+### Notice
+1. Warning of upsample function in PyTorch 0.4.1+: add "align_corners=True" to upsample functions.
+2. Output disparity may be better with multipling by 1.17.
+Reported from issues [#135](https://github.com/JiaRenChang/PSMNet/issues/135) and [#113](https://github.com/JiaRenChang/PSMNet/issues/113).
+3. with torchvision > 0.2.0, RGB images should be loaded without adding ".astype('float32'))"

 ### Train
 As an example, use the following command to train a PSMNet on Scene Flow